 The mission of the Rockaway Youth Task Force is to empower youth in our local communities through civic engagement and volunteer opportunities.
 We seek to spark social change in the Rockaways through youth leadership, and provide opportunities for teenagers and young adults to become productive citizens of the Rockaways.

-In our to build our capacity as an organization, we rely on our leadership, members, volunteers, and supporters.
-To build our power and create youth-empowered solutions, we take part in coalitions, alliances and networks.
-We provide numerous volunteer opportunities, political education and civic engagement opportunities in order to foster a sense of community amongst our members and program participants.
-We seek to take on a “for the youth, by the youth model” because we understand the importance of having an organization that young people control and lead.
+To build our capacity as an organization, we rely on our members, organizers, leadership team, and supporters.
+To build our power and create youth-empowered solutions, we take part in coalitions, alliances, and networks.
+We provide numerous volunteer opportunities, political education, and civic engagement opportunities to foster a sense of community among our members and program participants.
+We seek to take on a “for-youth, by-youth” model because we understand the importance of having an organization that young people control and lead.

 Through street outreach, peer recruitment, and social media, Rockaway residents ages 14-24 are recruited to become Members of the Rockaway Youth Task Force, where they will participate in volunteer projects, attend community meetings, and participate in direct actions.
 Dedicated Members are invited to participate in CORE (Community Organizing & Resistance Education), where they learn about the history of Rockaway, the basics of community organizing and campaign development, and about the movement today.
 Upon completion of CORE, Members are invited to join RAP (Rockaway Advocacy Program) as Organizers.
 Organizers are then able to develop campaigns and actions based on local youth-related issues.